kuhumcst/pedestal-sp/README.md

 > _Note: The code in the `dk.cst.pedestal.sp.example` namespace illustrates how to make a basic SAML-enabled login page.
 It makes use of (or links to) all of the `/saml/...` endpoints described below._

 ### 302 GET `/saml/login`
 The SAML login flow starts with an HTTP GET request to `/saml/login`, likely along with `?RelayState=/path/to/resource` as a query string.
-The RelayState will be passed around the entire SAML flow and - if present - will be used to redirect the user back to where they came from at the end of a successful login.
+The RelayState will be passed around the entire SAML flow and—if present—will be used to redirect the user back to where they came from at the end of a successful login.
 This first SAML endpoint redirects the user to the IdP specified in the config map.

 ### 200 GET `<URL of IdP>`
 We specify _who_ the IdP is in our config map, but we have no control over it otherwise.
 The IdP is where the actual login takes place.
 Once logged in, the IdP is supposed to redirect back to our `/saml/login` endpoint, this time using an HTTP POST request.